-Chapel services are held daily for all grade levels at 8:30 a.m.
+Chapel services are held daily for all grade levels: Preschool-Pre-Kinder is at 8:20am and K-7th grade will be at 8:35 a.m.
 All students and faculty are expected to participate in the service, which consists of prayers, hymns, bible stories and a brief lesson.
 Chapel is led by either the rector of St. Philip's Episcopal Church or the Head of School.

 Parents and guests are invited to attend chapel each morning.
 Different classes will perform in chapel on Fridays throughout the school year.
-Chapel services following the end of a six-week academic term are designated Honors Chapel and the academic successes of students are celebrated.
+Chapel services following the end of a six-week academic terms are designated Honors Chapel and the academic successes of students are celebrated.